Python3-Training/RF-Inspire/README.md

 [XML/RPC](https://github.com/Python3-Training/RF-Inspire/tree/main/Robot101/0400_XML_RPC)

 ## zSchedule
 Next we will be providing some inspirations for building / testing (and / or tormenting?)
-C, C++, C#, and VB.Net...
+C#, and VB.Net...

 Will be doing much the same for CORBA, IIOP, Sqlite, AWS & others thereafter...
 I might even toss-in a Docker / K8s folder of 'testpirations as well?